woodxiang/supreium-headless-gl/README.md

     npm install gl

-Currently only works on OS X.  I think Linux should be easy, Windows may be more complicated.
+Currently only works on OS X.  I think adding Linux should be easy, though Windows may be more complicated.
+If you have access to working Linux or Windows systems and want to contribute, please let me know.

 Usage
 =====